-- 2/ Credits claimed by individuals and corporations are separately reported under individual and corporate income tax credits.
-The ACA is authorized to issue up to \$30 million of 1st year credits in each year between individual and corporate income and insurance premium taxpayers. - Credits claimed by corporations are separately reported under corporate income tax credits.
-The credit was capped at \$123.1 million in FY 2021 between corporate income and insurance premium taxpayers.
-Pursuant to Laws 2019, Chapter 281, the credit cap is increased by 10% in FY 2022, and 5% in FY 2023. - 4/ Credits claimed by corporations are separately reported under corporate income tax credits.
+2/ Credits claimed by individuals and corporations are separately reported under individual and corporate income tax credits.
+The ACA is authorized to issue up to \$30 million of 1st year credits in each year between individual and corporate income and insurance premium taxpayers.

+3/ Credits claimed by corporations are separately reported under corporate income tax credits.
+The credit was capped at \$142.1 million in FY 2023 between corporate income and insurance premium taxpayers.
+Pursuant to Laws 2019, Chapter 281, the credit cap increased by 5% in FY 2023.

+4/ Credits claimed by corporations are separately reported under corporate income tax credits.
 The credit is capped at \$6 million annually beginning in FY 2022 between corporate income and insurance premium taxpayers.